isap-lwc/isap-code-package/README.md

 - `opt_64_compact`: More compact variant of `opt_64`.
   - On processors without rotation instruction, or processors with word sizes smaller than 32 bit, this variant might perform better than the `bi_32*` implementations.
 - `opt_64_stp`: Variant of `opt_64_compact` that includes a leakage-resilient tag comparison.
-- `ref`: Easy-to-read implementation in C.
+- `ref`: Easy-to-read implementation in C (not suitable for benchmarks).

 Performance on different platforms (cycles/byte):
 -------------------------------------------------